-The Sports Club
+The Sports Association (BDS)

 The Welcome Club

 Don’t bring any plants or food that may be forbidden by French customs.
-For more details check the Ministry of foreign affairs website.
+For more details check the Ministry of Foreign Affairs website.

-Remember to take an adaptor with you or purchase one when you arrive at UTBM.
+Remember to take an adapter with you or purchase one when you arrive at UTBM.
 In France, the power sockets are of type E. The standard voltage is 230V and the standard frequency is 50Hz.

 - Any administrative documents

-- Contact names and telephone numbers
+- Contact names and phone numbers

 - Credit cards